Skin care: 5 tips for healthy skin

 2. Don't smoke

 Smoking makes your skin look older and contributes to wrinkles.
-Smoking narrows the tiny blood vessels in the outermost layers of skin, which decreases blood flow.
-This depletes the skin of oxygen and nutrients that are important to skin health.
+Smoking narrows the tiny blood vessels in the outermost layers of skin, which decreases blood flow and makes skin paler.
+This also depletes the skin of oxygen and nutrients that are important to skin health.

 Smoking also damages collagen and elastin — the fibers that give your skin strength and elasticity.
 In addition, the repetitive facial expressions you make when smoking — such as pursing your lips when inhaling and squinting your eyes to keep out smoke — can contribute to wrinkles.